 This data suggested healing in the Sacramento market and other distressed markets showed similar improvement.
 Note: The Sacramento Association of REALTORS® started breaking out REOs in May 2008, and short sales in June 2009.

 In April, total sales were down 2.7% from April 2016, and conventional equity sales were down 0.8% compared to the same month last year.

 In April, 4.7% of all resales were distressed sales.
 This was down from 5.5% last month, and down from 6.5% in April 2016.

 The percentage of REOs was at 2.8%, and the percentage of short sales was 1.9%.

 This graph shows the percent of REO sales, short sales and conventional sales.

 There has been a sharp increase in conventional (equity) sales that started in 2012 (blue) as the percentage of distressed sales declined sharply.

-Active Listing Inventory for single family homes decreased 17.4% year-over-year (YoY) in April.
-This was the twelfth consecutive monthly YoY decrease in inventory in Sacramento.
+Active Listing Inventory for single family homes decreased 15.7% year-over-year (YoY) in April.
+This was the 24th consecutive monthly YoY decrease in inventory in Sacramento.

-Cash buyers accounted for 16.0% of all sales (frequently investors).
+Cash buyers accounted for 15.6% of all sales - this has been generally declining (frequently investors).

-Summary: This data suggests a more normal market with fewer distressed sales, more equity sales, and less investor buying - but limited inventory.
+Summary: This data suggests a normal market with few distressed sales, and less investor buying - but with limited inventory.